mouseandthebillionaire/aitp/docs/journal.md

 Tested the walk through the park, and everything works well.
 Also did binaural recording for every section.
 The park was full of people so there's some real opportunity for Cardiff/Miller style juxtaposition here!
 There was a tiny bit of mic noise at some points, so I think I'll go back early tomorrow morning and do a full pass (which will also be nice to get a third time-frame to work with)

 Came back and finished up most of the script.
 Though I'm a little at a loss with what to do with the Trident Babies section and the Ending.
 Need some more time to think on that.

+05.24.25 | Morning Recording and Walkthrough

+Did a lap around the lake recording ambient audio.
+It sounds really good, but there's definitely a problem with wind noise.
+I think the best move is to get a windscreen for it and rerecord when I'm back in June.
+The nice thing about this is that I can record _while_ I'm actually doing the walk, so the timing should be perfect.
+Not sure how this will actually work as far as _triggering_ the sound within Echoes (or if it is even more it to have the ambient sounds playing the whole time) but it'll be nice to have just in case.

+Had an idea for the Trident Babies section this morning.
+I can create a musically playful section with Echoes there.
+Create a few overlapping sonic areas and let the listener move between them.
+This might work better than the whole gardens being the soundtrack like I have it now?
+Not sure.
+The other idea was more of a hide and seek or Simon style interaction (i.e try to find the echoes and/or try to trigger them ni the correct order) If I go the "correct order" route, I will need the conditional logic function turned on by Echoes.